Understanding Financing Options for eCommerce Brands: Choosing the Right Fit

 • Isn't secured against your assets.

 Our mission is to put the best products in the hands of more people worldwide.
 Using the proprietary technology we've built, we can assess the financial health of brands in minutes and back those who are primed to grow with our unique financing offering.
-We from long-term relationships and provide ongoing access to short-term cash injections.
+We form long-term relationships and provide ongoing access to short-term cash injections.

 So to revise our statement from earlier articles: it's a combination of healthy unit economics and strong working capital management (supported by a purpose-built financing partner) that makes a great business.